french-fries-shinichi/Programming-Principles-Updated-18-March/README.md

 ## Final Project for ...
 can't bother to finish the rest.

+### Our program should...
+do the following:
+- Add students
+  - student name should start with capital letters, can contain spaces, cannot contain numbers or symbols
+  - student ID should contain only numbers, have a length of 6 digits
+  - student age should be a positive integer, within the range of 0 <= age <= 100
+  - student email should follow this function's output: re.match(r'^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$', email)
+- Add courses
+  - course code should contain only capital letters, and be 3 letters in length
+  - course number should consist of a 4 digits number
+  - course name should consist of letters and space
+  - value of total seats should equal to available seats + number of students enrolled in the course (ignore for now...)
+- Enrolling students (into a course)
+  -
+- Dropping a student from a course
+  -
+- viewing available courses
+  -
+- view student information
+  -
+- Exiting the program gracefully
+  - (since we close files after an action is done, all there is to do is just trigger the system's exit function)
+  - print a goodbye message

 ### Bugs to hunt down
 no bounties offered
 - [Optional] perferrably, enroll() function should ask for student ID instead, since it's less